Chan Sow Lin: Business venture

 After the war, Chan re-joined Low Sam briefly, and later founded his own tin mining business.
 During his time in Taiping, he met Loke Yew, fellow Chinese migrant who later came to be the richest man in British Malaya.

 In 1883, Chan and Loke Yew moved to Selangor together due to the war in Perak, The Selangor Government welcomed fresh investments and barren lands and tin mines, as the economy was being affected by the war in Perak.
 Barren lands and tin mines leased at very low remunerations.
 Together, the duo became the pioneer and the largest tin mine owner.

+It was also in Selangor where Chan would meet and become close friends with Cheong Yoke Choy another fellow tin mine owner and one of the early pioneers of Kuala Lumpur.

 In 1893, Chan leased two rich mine lands at Serdang and Sungei Besi from Loke Yew under his firm, Chop Tan Kee, and later the mining lands at Simpah, Sungei Puteh, Kuala Kubu, Setapak, Kepong and Petaling from the government.

 Chan became the first Chinese to use a tin dredge for mining tin.
 At that time, most of the tin dredge machinery was imported from British, which was expensive.
 To cut costs, Chan founded Chop Mee Lee (or known as Chan Sow Lin & Co.
 Ltd) in Jalan Ampang, an ironwork foundry that focused on producing high quality tools, machinery for mining and construction.
 He employed technicians from Guang Zhou and Hong Kong to train local labor in the engineering works.
 His success spawned the establishment of other foundries in the area, and helped develop the economy of Kuala Lumpur.